DealFortress/DealFortress/README.md

 ## Context

-Atte will talk about his love for pc parts
+Sweden is missing a modern marketplace for used computer parts which DealFortress looks to fix

 ## Tech stack